 These extravagant headphones fall into the latter category.
 From a marble chassis to diamond-encrusted cans and a lot of clever sound processing in between, these are some of the most expensive headphones in the world.
 Any of these tickle your fancy?
 Time to call your bank manager or potentially remortgage your home.

-Focal Utopia by Tournaire – $120,000
+Focal Utopia by Tournaire – $120,000 (approx. £98,000)

-Onkyo H900M with 20-carat diamonds – €80,000
+Onkyo H900M with 20-carat diamonds – $100,000 (approx. £82,000)

-Sennheiser Orpheus/HE 1 – £54,000
+Sennheiser Orpheus/HE 1 – £51,000

 Formerly called Orpheus, the flagship Sennheiser HE-1 headphones come with their own valve amplification.
 Once commissioned by the customer, Sennheiser says each pair can be customised to become "as individual as its future owner".

 The electrostatic headphones themselves are made from beautifully sculpted aluminium, leather and fine microfibre cloth.
 Thanks to Sennheiser's know-how, they even perform as well as they look.

-Audeze doesn't make one-off high-end headphones for fun - the company is experienced in the Art of the Expensive Cans and has the track record (and loyal customer base) to prove it.
+Audeze doesn't make one-off high-end headphones for fun; the company has the track record (and loyal customer base) to prove it.
 So why take the step up from the company's LCD-3 and LCD-4 headphones to the newest flagship set, the LCD-4z (pictured)?

 Final Audio Design Sonorous X – £3499

-Stax SR-009 – £3495
+Stax SR-009S – £3895